elatov/elatov.github.io/_posts/2014-08-07-partition-zabbix-22-mysql-database.md

 ![zab-house-keeping-disabled](zab-house-keeping-disabled.png)

 ### Remove Disk Space from LV
 So now that I am in a good place, I can remove the disk that I initially added to get out of this situation.
+We first have to resize the filesystem and then we can resize the Logical Volume.
+I was  using ext4 as my file system and unfortunately ext4 shrinking is not supported.
+If you try to shrink the filesystem on the fly, you will get the following warning:

+	root@kerch:~# resize2fs /dev/mapper/vg1-root
+	resize2fs 1.42.5 (29-Jul-2012)
+	Filesystem at /dev/mapper/kerch-root is mounted on /; on-line resizing required
+	resize2fs: On-line shrinking not supported

+So I booted from a Debian Live CD and then I installed the LVM utilities:

+	user@debian:~$ sudo su -
+	root@debian:~$ apt-get update
+	root@debian:~$ apt-get install lvm2

+Then I initialized the LVM volumes:

+	root@debian:~# pvscan
+	  PV /dev/sda5   VG vg1   lvm2 [15.76 GiB / 0  Free]
+	  PV /dev/sdb    VG vg1    lvm2 [10.00 GiB / 0   Free]
+	  Total: 2 [25.75 GiB] / in use: 2 [25.75 GiB] / in no VG: 0 [0   ]

+Now let's do a file system check before making any changes:

+	root@debian:~# e2fsck -f /dev/mapper/vg1-root
+	e2fsck 1.42.5 (29-Jul-2012)
+	Pass 1: Checking inodes, blocks, and sizes
+	Pass 2: Checking directory structure
+	Pass 3: Checking directory connectivity
+	Pass 4: Checking reference counts
+	Pass 5: Checking group summary information
+	/dev/mapper/vg1-root: 147284/1643376 Files (0.2% non-contiguous), 2562503/6569984 blocks

+Then let's resize the file system (My original filesystem was 15GB so I shrank it to 14GB just to make sure I don't overlap with the Logical volumes.... after I remove the other disk, I will rerun **resize2fs** to put it back to 15GB):

+	root@debian:~# resize2fs -p /dev/mapper/vg1-root 14G
+	resize2fs 1.42.5 (29-Jul-2012)
+	Resizing the filesystem on /dev/mapper/vg1-root to 3670016 (4k) blocks.
+	Begin pass 2 (max = 1178051)
+	Relocating blocks             XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+	Begin pass 3 (max = 201)
+	Scanning inode table          XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+	Begin pass 4 (max = 15156)
+	Updating inode references     XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+	The filesystem on /dev/mapper/vg1-root is now 3670016 blocks long.

-First let's figure out the segments of the LV:
+Now let's figure out the segments of the LV:

-	root@kerch:~# lvdisplay -m /dev/kerch/root
+	root@kerch:~# lvdisplay -m /dev/mapper/vg1-root
 	  --- Logical volume ---
-	  LV Path                /dev/kerch/root
+	  LV Path                /dev/vg1/root
 	  LV Name                root
 	  VG Name                kerch
 	  LV UUID                7zpqxO-VOvK-U96N-Gxe4-TwEO-NQ4K-FVROFp